Reflections and Retreats

 This retreat is an opportunity for you to unpack and reflect on your time at Babson, understand more about yourself, unwind and take a break from your busy schedule, and unite with other Babson students on the same journey for growth and self-discovery.

 If interested, please contact Denning Aaris by to register for the retreat.

-Finding Your North Star: Reflection Series for Sophomore and Junior Students
+Finding Your North Star: Reflection Series for Sophomore Students

 Finding Your Own North Star is a workshop for discovering your true path in life and in business.
 On the surface, it is about effective tools you can use immediately to develop your vision and bring clarity and direction to your life.
 But really?
 It is about gaining knowledge and skills to apply to similar situations and applications in the future.
 It is designed for people who have important life choices to make, but struggle with moving from who you are to who you desire to be.
 By the end of the first workshop, you will understand how to use your internal compass to recognize opportunities and avoid mistakes.
 You will begin to develop a whole new way of seeing that focuses on seeing patterns instead of problems and extinguish limitations to your success.